oddlama/vane/README.md

 - [x] Seamless integration of custom enchantments
 - [x] *Wings*: Occasionally boost your elytra mid-air by sneaking
 - [x] *Careless*: Tilling long grass will remove it and till the block below
+- [ ] *Soulbound*: Soulbound items will be kept on death.
+They also can't be dropped accidentally.
 - [x] *Rake*: Tilling farmland again will till the nearest block around it.
 Use multiple times to slowly create a circle.
 Works in combination with Careless to till grass with long grass on top.
 - [x] *Seeding*: Right click your crops to plant crops of the same type around them.
 Use multiple times to create a circle.
 - [x] *Take Off*: Double jump to start gliding with your elytra and receive a small boost.